AzyzChayeb/my-osep-learnings/README.md

 # my-osep-learnings

-i started my lab  - on 1st august 2021 . this complete repo has all information realated to osep preparation
+i started my lab on 1st august 2021 . this complete repo has all information realated to osep preparation .
+Before i started the lab i finished below mentioned resources .

-before lab learnings or prerquisits -->
+**before lab learnings or prerquisits --> **

 learn c#  - its importent to have understanding about this language inorder to build the exploits and scripts .
 This will not only help you in clearning your certification but also it will help in red teaming engagements .
 I dont know why people says coding is not requried , to be honest its required as an red teamer or for long term survival.
 A lot of defensive solutions are blocking the common techniques so its better to learn some code and design your own custom code to evade the detections .